AlanFoster/toolbox/readme.md

 ## Planned

-- Configure setup.py to install only the required source code + datafiles + licenses
+- Configure setup.py to install only the required source code + data files + licenses
+- Automated github actions to ensure the latest third party libraries are downloaded
+- Potentially add exploits with configurable payloads
+- Shell listener support, instead of `rlwrap nc`
+- Generate one time upload tokens from the command line directly, with/without the server running
 - Add additional files:
   - Static pspy64
   - Static Docker client